 - When pruning, remove any dead wood and also the oldest canes.
 You can cut those right down 5-10 inches from the ground.

 - The rule of thumb is to cut out about ½ – 1/3 of the old wood each year to keep your lilac blooming year after year.
 You can also cut the tallest parts back to about 5-6 feet

 - Lilacs are hardy and will grow in Zones 3 – 7 but don’t do well in the warmest climates

-For more detailed information, check out Paul Parent’s May 19th e-newsletter.
-All of Paul’s newsletters are filled with helpful information and gardening advise!
-He also has a popular radio show that airs throughout New England, parts of the Southeast and Midwest and is also available via podcast on his website.
+Paul’s newsletters and podcasts are filled with helpful information and gardening advise!
+His popular radio show that airs throughout New England, parts of the Southeast and Midwest and is also available via podcast on his website.